deadlyvipers/dojo_rules/dojo_rules.md

 * Keep the dojo tidy
 * Never bring live blades on the tatami
 * Respect your opponents:WQ
-* tolyaban is the best mana
+* html css java sctipt